| Norfolk (and Suffolk) Film Locations Most

 while the crew lodged at The Anchor.
 (The Anchor Hotel

-is now boarded up and derelict but is likely to be
+is now boarded up and derelict but may be

 re-developed shortly.)